-Each day, the San Jacinto College police department compiles a "Daily Crime Log" that is available to the media, the public, and various campus offices.
+Each day, the San Jacinto College Police Department compiles a "Daily Crime Log" that is available to the public.
 This summary identifies the type, location, time, and date the crime was reported to the College's police department.
-You may view a printed copy of this report at the San Jacinto College police department records office located at 8060 Spencer Highway, Pasadena, Texas 77505.
+You may view a printed copy of this report at the San Jacinto College Police Department records office located at 8060 Spencer Highway, Pasadena, Texas 77505.